Families 'anguished' after massive ICE raids in Mississippi sweep up nearly 700

 "This is something that's going to stay in her mind her whole life," Iraheta said.

-She said she stayed up with the child into the early morning hours of Thursday, waiting for her mother to come home.
+She said she stayed up with the girl into the early morning hours of Thursday, waiting for her mother to come home.
 The family rents a room from Iraheta.
-Finally, on Thursday morning, the mother came home after being released from custody, Iraheta said.
+Finally, on Thursday morning, the girl's mother came home after being released from custody, Iraheta said.

-U.S. Attorney Mike Hurst of the Southern District of Mississippi said at a news conference following the raids on Wednesday that the country must uphold the law above all else.
+Mike Hurst, the U.S. attorney for Southern Mississippi, said at a news conference after the raids that the country must uphold the law above all else.

 "While we are a nation of immigrants, more than that, first and foremost, we are a nation of laws," Hurst said.
 "They have to come here legally, or they shouldn't come here at all."

-In the video taken by Iraheta, the girl is teary-eyed as an unidentified immigration officer explains to them what will happen next and comforts the girl.
+In the video taken by Iraheta, the girl is teary-eyed as an unidentified immigration officer explains what will happen next and comforts the girl.

-“She just went.
+"She just went.
 Her mom just got on the bus.
-We took her mom’s documents, OK,” the agent said.
-“She’s going to be processed, because she doesn’t have papers to be here legally.”
+We took her mom's documents, OK," the agent says.
+"She's going to be processed, because she doesn't have papers to be here legally."

 The agent adds that because Angie is a U.S. citizen and her mother is her sole caretaker, the mother would likely be released the same day and given a notice to appear before an immigration judge.

-Iraheta told NBC News she took the video “so the community could know what was happening.”
+Iraheta told NBC News that she took the video "so the community could know what was happening."

+An NBC News reporter captured pictures and stories of other families who had also been affected:

-He said a raid of such size would lead to major economic consequences in the affected communities in the coming weeks, with the community unable to support itself as primary breadwinners were not removed from their jobs.
+He said a raid of such size would lead to major economic consequences in the affected communities in the coming weeks.